albertstarfield/project-zephyrine/documentation/Developer Documentation/Program Development Journal.md

 ---

 There's no such thing as overkill.
 Either you win or lose, and unfortunately i'm currently at the losing side and trying to catch up.
 Building this as my portofolio. -Albert

+---
+### Entry I : March 6, 2024
+---

+Why am I always at the bottom even I'm trying to improve my skill?
+Maybe that's my fate.
+People said that I'm always lack skill to even enter any enterprise.
+This is probably a trash project anyway.
+I think I'm going to give up now.
+There's no point on continuing if success isn't my destiny.